Types of Product Renders: Hero, Lifestyle, Cutaway, Exploded Views

 When to use it

-• B2B presentations to illustrate serviceable parts
+• In B2B presentations to illustrate serviceability, parts availability, or modular configuration

 Best practices